hyperledger/fabric/docs/source/chaincode4noah.rst

 <https://github.com/hyperledger/fabric/blob/master/protos/peer/proposal.proto#L104>`_
 to the ``lifecycle system chaincode`` (LSCC) described in the `System Chaincode`_ section.
-For example, to install the **sacc** sample chaincode described in section `Simple Asset Chaincode`_ using the CLI, the command would look like the following:
+For example, to install the **sacc** sample chaincode described in section :ref:`simple asset chaincode` using the CLI, the command would look like the following:

 .. code:: bash